EdNawrocki/EdNawrocki/README.md

 # (⌐■_■)

 I'm double majoring in Math and Computer Science at UCLA.
-Currently working on building the world's most powerful scrabble robot.

 - 📫 How to reach me:
 - eddnawrocki@gmail.com